This gift is given in order to proclaim the wisdom about Christ and for any particular or special need through the empowerment of the Spirit.

 Defining and Describing the Gift

-Let’s appeal to these theologians and Bible interpreters.
+Let’s appeal to these theologians and Bible interpreters in summary.

 J. Rodman Williams